 The more you travel and keep track of your mileage, the more money you can get back on your refund.
 But in order to deduct the standard mileage rate, you’ll have to track how far you drive.

 If that sounds complicated, use one of these apps to help you:

-MileIQ is undoubtedly the best mile-tracking app for self-employed folks and small business owners.
+MileIQ is undoubtedly the best mile-tracking app for self-employed drivers, folks and small business owners.
 You don’t have to do much other than swipe!

 The app will use your phone’s GPS to record your movements during the day.
 It’ll detect when you’re driving and take note of how far you’ve traveled.

 As the user, all you have to do is swipe left for personal travel and swipe right for business travel.
 No longer do you have to save all of your paper receipts to bring to your accountant at the end of the year.

 What’s even better is that you can visualize your tax deductions with every trip you complete.
 The app considers the IRS’s standard mileage rate and calculates your deductions as you add more miles to your account.

 The app develops monthly reports, too, which is helpful when budgeting for gas and insurance.